gridclub/gridclub.github.io/_posts/2015-11-01-election-and-survey-results.md

 ### Step 2: Choosing a ggplot theme

-Since this is a post about elections, I thought I'd go with the `ggthemes::theme_fivethirtyeight` theme, but this doesn't have a y-axis title, so I'll change it accordingly:
+Since this is a post about elections, I thought I'd go with the "ggthemes::theme_fivethirtyeight" theme, but this doesn't have a y-axis title, so I'll change it accordingly:

 {% highlight r %}